User Permissions note:

 Click 'Choose File' and select your zip file on your computer.

 Clicking import will disable the button to prevent further submissions.
 It will then upload, check the file, and process the areas in your shapefile.
-This process can take around a minute to process 1000 areas.
+This process can take some time (sometimes in excess of 10 minutes).

 If you have received an error and you're unsure as to what it means, take a look at our article Why has my shapefile import failed?